-This Policy will be reviewed at least annually by the Executive and Governors to assess its effectiveness, and will be updated as necessary in line with The Regulatory Requirements for Independent Schools.
+This Policy will be reviewed at least annually by the Executive and Governors to assess its effectiveness, and will be updated as necessary.
 Pupils' views on the effectiveness of the arrangements are sought regularly and the effectiveness of the policy is reviewed taking into consideration behaviour patterns and records.
 In undertaking the review, the Executive will take into account the results of the monitoring as set out above, as well as any changes in legislation and/or statutory guidance and other relevant information gathered (such as through a pupil survey).

-This policy focuses mainly on the bullying of pupils by pupils or peer on peer abuse, although it is recognised that a staff member could be a victim and on occasion may be perceived to be guilty of bullying.
+This policy focuses mainly on the bullying of pupils by pupils or child on child abuse, although it is recognised that a staff member could be a victim and on occasion may be perceived to be guilty of bullying.
 The Child Protection (Safeguarding) Policy & Safeguarding Guidance details procedures that must be followed if a member of staff is suspected of abuse against a pupil.
 Staff members who are concerned about being bullied or harassed should contact a member of the Executive.